ignitedcms/gozen/roadmap.md

 # Roadmap

-- Add postgres and mssql support
-- mssql add prefix dbo.
 - issue with datetime?
-- postgres getlastid bug
+- postgres and sqlsvr getlastid bug needs testing and fixing
-- mssql schema
-- update crud for string based validation "name  alpha:10|integer"

 ## Add more detailed examples
 - Add more detailed examples to docs